unibo-dtm-se-2324-myplants/report/sections/02-requirements/index.md

    The application must be able to identify plants from images uploaded by the user and provide relevant details.
    - Users can upload an image of a plant.
    - The application processes the image and returns the plant’s common name, scientific name, care instructions, and watering schedule.
-   - If the image is not of a plant, the application should notify the user appropriately (e.g., "Plant not recognized").
+   - If the image is not of a plant, the application notify the user appropriately "Plant not recognized".

 3. **Watering Schedule Generation**
    The application must generate a watering schedule based on the identified plant type and its environment (indoor/outdoor).